“The journey of a thousand miles begins with one step.” — Lao Tzu

 Research supports the value of breaking goals into a series of manageable tasks in order to increase the likelihood of success.
 In their book, Switch, Chip and Dan Heath give multiple examples of how splitting a large goal into consistent, smaller mini-tasks increases productivity, from cleaning a house to achieving broad social change.
 The same applies to your personal journey toward recovery, or just greater wellness or fulfillment.
 Smaller, mini-steps might look like:

 - Learning more about counseling and treatment by reading more OneStep resources

 - Telling a trusted friend or family member that you’re considering seeking help

 - Asking your doctor during your next medical checkup

 - Researching nearby support groups you could attend

 When you complete an item, check it off the list, and celebrate the progress.
 You’ll find that repeating this process can help you build momentum towards a single goal and help you develop new skills.

 Overcome the Fear of Failure

 As you prepare to move forward, don’t let the fear of failure bring delay or discouragement.
 Sometimes the fear of doing the “wrong” thing can keep us from moving forward.
 Self-doubt causes us to fear that we could never experience positive change.
-The process of recovery involves learning how to try new things, and overcoming the fear of failure that keeps us paralyzed.
+The process of recovery involves learning how to try new things, and to overcome fear of failure that keeps us paralyzed.
 Life and recovery is about progress, not perfection.
 While doing your homework about the resources you seek is important, waiting until a “perfect” option appears is not a great strategy either.
 Our initial steps may not feel perfect, but they are better than not moving at all.
 Stories are a powerful tool to stir hope and courage to take a step.
 Learning from those who’ve travelled similar roads can provide a map, or at least a starting point, for your own journey.
 No matter what happens, if we keep stepping forward toward hope and health, we are winning.